 - Filezilla - Available on all major desktop platforms, including Linux-based operating systems

 How can I download a backup of my Linode?

-First and foremost, you might want to give the official Linode backup system a try.
-It’s a fast, flexible and cost-effective way to guard against data loss.
+First, you might want to give the Linode Backup Service a try.
+It’s a fast, flexible and cost-effective way to make extra copies of your data.
 That said, the old saying “you can never have too many backups” is certainly true.
 In case you’d like to “roll your own” solution, we’ve created guides that explain various ways of creating backups of your Linode’s filesystems: